-Hemporium’s farming partner, Rapula Farming, has been planting hemp for the last 3 years as part of a Commercial Incubation Research Trial permitted by the Department of Health and coordinated by Dr Thandeka Kunene of House of Hemp.
-The trials have been important in learning how to reach economies of scale, evaluating different varieties and learning how to grow iHemp as an agricultural crop.
-The trial plots are 2 Hectare each in size.
+Hemporium’s farming partner, Rapula Farming, cultivated hemp as part of a 3 year Commercial Incubation Research Trial permitted by the Department of Health and coordinated by Dr Thandeka Kunene of House of Hemp.
+The trials have been important in learning how to reach economies of scale, evaluating different varieties and learning how to grow Hemp as an agricultural crop.

-In both the Western and Eastern Cape especially, there are efforts being made to get legislation amended in order to create a hemp industry.
+Legislation has been amended in order to create a hemp industry.
 Sectors that have been identified as focal points for South Africa are:

 Job creation will be a natural spin-off from the introduction of this new industry.
 In essence, hemp could help alleviate three of South Africa’s most pressing issues:

 Alone, hemp is not the solution to all the planets ills, but is rather part of a growing trend, towards sustainable responsible living that could ultimately lead to a reverse in global warming and a greener, healthier planet.